 A German locksmith whose eponymous company evolved from sewing machines to bicycles and finally into a cornerstone of the European auto industry.

-Adam Opel began not with cars, but with precision.
-Trained as a locksmith, he founded his company in 1862 in Rüsselsheim, initially producing sewing machines.
-His commitment to quality and innovation quickly made Opel a household name across Europe.
-Sensing new markets, he pivoted to bicycle manufacturing in 1886, a move that capitalized on the cycling craze and established the firm's expertise in metalworking and mechanical assembly.
-By the time of his death in 1895, Adam Opel GmbH was the world's largest bicycle maker.
-His sons, inheriting a robust industrial enterprise, would steer the company into automobile production just a few years later, using the foundation their father built to create one of Germany's enduring automotive brands.
+Adam Opel founded his company in 1862 in Rüsselsheim, initially producing sewing machines before pivoting to bicycle manufacturing in 1886.
+Trained as a locksmith, he committed to quality and innovation, making his firm the world's largest bicycle maker by his death in 1895.
+His sons inherited a robust industrial enterprise and steered it into automobile production a few years later, using the foundation their father built to create one of Germany's enduring automotive brands.

 The biggest hits of 1837